 Infusion-related reactions

 Infusion-related reactions are defined as all events occurring during or within 24 hours of an infusion.
 In the 12 week controlled phase, 4 % of patients from the tocilizumab group experienced events occurring during infusion.
-One event (angioedema) was considered serious and life-threatening, and the patient was discontinued from study treatment.
+One event (angioedema) was considered serious and life-threatening, and the patient was discontinued from trial treatment.

 In the 12 week controlled phase, 16 % of patients in the tocilizumab group and 5.4 % of patients in the placebo group experienced an event within 24 hours of infusion.
 In the tocilizumab group, the events included, but were not limited to rash, urticaria, diarrhoea, epigastric discomfort, arthralgia and headache.
 One of these events, urticaria, was considered serious.